Bssentials/Bssentials/README.md

 The "EssentialsBridge" module is a compatability layer between the Essentials API & Bssentials.
 Plugins like **Vault**, **ChestShop**, **GroupManager**, **EssentialsChat**, and others that depend on Essentials will work with Bssentials with out any modifications to them due to the [EssentialsBridge](https://dev.bukkit.org/projects/essentialsapibridge)

-*(note: ChestShop 3 has been known to not work, please report to ChestShop and use the unoffical ChestShop 4.0-r5 or ChestShop 2)*

 ## Licence